GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-coastalecosystems/_description.md

 ## Processing steps

 ### Workflow
-The DEA Coastal Ecosystem Map is a machine learning workflow comprised of four primary components (Fig 3): Training data, Covariate data, Machine learning and Contextual editing.
+DEA Coastal Ecosystems is a machine learning workflow comprised of four primary components (Fig 3): Training data, Covariate data, Machine learning and Contextual editing.

 :::{figure} /_files/dea-coastalecosystems/CEM_flowchart.png

-**Figure 3** Primary components and outputs of the DEA Coastal Ecosystem Map workflow
+**Figure 3** Primary components and outputs of the DEA Coastal Ecosystems workflow
 :::

 These components are discussed in further detail below.
 The validation process is discussed in the [Quality](./?tab=quality) section.